VAndrJ/VANavigator/README.md

 ## Description

-`VANavigator` is designed to simplify and streamline navigation in application, alleviating the complexities associated with searching for and transitioning to specific view controllers.
+`VANavigator` is designed to simplify and streamline navigation in an application, alleviating the complexities associated with searching for and transitioning to specific view controllers.
 At its core, `VANavigator` revolves around the concept of `NavigationIdentity`, a key element that enables the seamless discovery of the required view controller in `UIWindow`, facilitating easy navigation back to it or opening a new one based on the specified `NavigationStrategy`.